 DAY 14: DEAR JENNY, WE ARE ALL FIND

 I bought Dear Jenny, We Are All Find because Sour Heart resonated with me so deeply that I was ravenous for more of Jenny Zhang’s work.
-There’s a deep, dark, ugliness to her writing that I would typically find repelling (see above in Swing Time: I, too, prefer elegance in truth over visibility of pain—a trait taught to me as a woman, as a first-generation Chinese-American), but through Zhang’s storytelling, it’s honest, haunting, and heartbreaking.
+There’s a deep, dark, ugliness to her writing that I would typically find repelling (see above in Swing Time: I, too, prefer elegance in truth over visibility of pain—a trait taught to me as a woman, as a second-generation Chinese-American), but through Zhang’s storytelling, it’s honest, haunting, and heartbreaking.

 The question of “What is erosion?” prompts one of her pieces; her response: